rule

 Text 24

-In that very place Madhusûdana, the Supreme Lord, is eternally present.
-As the most auspicious of all auspicious places, its remembrance takes away everything inauspicious.
+In that very place Madhusūdana, the Supreme Lord, is eternally present; as the most auspicious of all auspicious places, its remembrance alone is enough to take away everything inauspicious.

 Text 25

-Arjuna, resettling the survivors - the women, the children and elders of the ones killed - in Indraprastha, placed there Vajra [Aniruddha's son] on the throne.
+Arjuna moved the survivors - the women, the children and elders of the deceased - to Indraprastha and placed there Vajra [Aniruddha's son] on the throne.

 Arjuna, resettling the survivors - the women, the children and elders of the ones killed - in Indraprastha, placed there Vajra [Aniruddha's son] on the throne.
 (Vedabase)